 After all, Christianity at the time of the gospels was becoming dominated by Gentiles and Hellenized Jews of the Diaspora (like St. Paul himself); the empire they lived in was the Roman Empire, and Jewish rebellions in the Holy Land were repeatedly being put down by those same Romans; crucifixion was employed by the Romans as punishment for crimes against the state and not to settle squabbles among coreligionists of a conquered population – so if the ministries of John the Baptist and later Jesus did have a social-political dimension that was problematic for the Romans, Christians could side-step this by re-positioning the Crucifixion as an intra-Jewish affair.

-Or was it to prove to Christians that the Jews had broken their covenant with the Lord and that this covenant now belonged to the Christians.
+Or are the Evangelists trying to prove to Christians that the Jews had broken their covenant with the Lord and that this covenant now belonged to the Christians.

 This second interpretation is the standard Christian one and historically was the basis of the Catholic Church’s position that those who practiced Judaism would not enter Paradise; this position was only revised after WWII and the Holocaust.
 Pope Benedict XVI added that the Jewish people are not responsible for the death of Christ.
 Other Christian Churches have also updated their thinking.
-These are important steps.
-The roots of anti-Semitism in the Christian world are complex and do not come down simply to these Gospel passages; official Nazi anti-Semitism itself was not Christian in origin but came with a package of pagan race-based beliefs.
-Anti-Semitism in Western Europe today is Muslim in origin.
-Jews in the U.S. themselves say that America, which has never had an established religion, has been an exceptionally good place for them.
-The terrible outburst of anti-Semitism that recently killed 11 people in a synagogue in Pittsburgh tells us how far we all still have to go despite the post-War efforts by Christian churches; the rot is deeper.
+Still the roots of anti-Semitism in the Christian world do not come down to these passages in the New Testament.
+But on the positive side, Jews in the U.S. themselves say that America, which has never had an established religion as such, has been an exceptionally good place for them.
+Still the terrible outburst of anti-Semitism that recently killed 11 people in a synagogue in Pittsburgh tells us how far we all still have to go despite the post-War efforts by Christian churches; the rot is deep.